top of page

 Hui Chong-yin

-Angus is a journalist-turned-historian specialising in Chinese modern history and Hong Kong local culture and heritage.
+Angus is a journalist-turned-historian specialising in modern Chinese history and Hong Kong’s local culture and heritage.

 He has garnered multiple awards for his work, including the Society of Publishers in Asia Awards and the Business Journalism Awards of the Hang Seng University of Hong Kong.